-Our paper seeks to remedy these deficiencies (for more comprehensive empirical studies along these lines, see Favell 1998b, 1998c; Geddes, 1998, 2000fc).
+Our paper seeks to remedy these deficiencies (for more comprehensive empirical studies along these lines, see Favell 1998b, 1998c; Geddes, 1998.
+2000fc).
 We strip back the question to its essentials: asking what, if any, forms of action or mobilisation can be associated directly with the emergence of free movement, immigration and asylum competencies.
-We work through a twostage approach to this question: first, specifying the institutional context, then specifying the actual (rather than imagined or normatively desirable) dynamics that it has induced because of the opportunity structure it sets up.
+We work through a two stage approach to this question: first, specifying the institutional context, then specifying the actual (rather than imagined or normatively desirable) dynamics that it has induced because of the opportunity structure it sets up.
 To do this will require bringing together two rather distinct literatures.
-First, we will specify what is of use in the institutionalist and political opportunity structure literature on Europeanisation; second, we will show why existing approaches to 'European' transnational mobilisation by migration and ethnic studies scholars fail to engage with the institutional nature and dynamics of the EU.
-Our aim here is in fact to show how - because of the institutional properties of this particular policy sector at the European level - the question of transnational mobilisation on immigration can, unlike in others, be reduced to a study of the "Brussels game".
-"Transnational" mobilisation of other kinds associated with immigration issues in Europe, is in fact not linked directly to the European integration process but other sources of political and social power.
+First, we will specify what is of use in the institutionalist and political opportunity structure literature on Europeanisation; second, we will show 'European' transnational mobilisation by migration and ethnic studies scholar of fail to engage with the institutional nature and dynamics of the EU.
+Our aim of the show how - because of the institutional properties of this will be duestion of transnational of the duestion of transnational of the show how - because of the institutional properties of this will be duestion of transnational of the duestion of the duestion of transnational of the duestion of transnational of the duestion of transnational of the duestion of transnational of the duestion of the duest mobilisation on immigration can, unlike in others, be reduced to a study of the "Brussels game", "Transnational" mobilisation of other kinds associated with immigration issues in Europe, is in fact not linked directly to the European integration process but other sources of political and social power.
 We find that there is indeed pro-migrant and pro-minority activity associated with sources of legal, political and symbolic power at EU level, but that this has little to do with the kind of ethnic mobilisation imagined by some scholars.
-However, despite its essentially élite nature, by specifying the actual constraints and opportunities created by European integration on immigration policy enables us to show how and why the ongoing institutionalisation of aspects of migration policy may lead to new supranational laws and policy on anti-discrimination or rights for nonnationals in Europe.
+However, despite its \Box essentially élite nature, by specifying the actual constraints and opportunities created by European integration on immigration policy enables us to show how and why the ongoing institutionalisation of aspects of migration policy may lead to new supranational laws and policy on anti-discrimination or rights for nonnationals in Europe.